 Cut cauliflower into small florets, or bite-size pieces.
 Add to bowl and toss gently with a large spoon until thoroughly coated with egg.
 Tip cauliflower into a large sieve and drain off excess egg.

-3 Heat olive oil in a large frying pan over a high heat.
-When the oil is really nice and hot and on the point of hazing (a little shimmer of heat coming off the oil), start adding cauliflower florets.
+3 Heat olive oil in a large frying pan (skillet) over a high heat.
+When the oil is really nice and hot and on the point of hazing (a little shimmer of heat coming off the oil), start adding cauliflower florets and fill the pan until you have a good layer.
 Fry until golden on all sides, turning with tongs.
 Transfer to a serving plate or platter as they are done, and sprinkle with salt and grind over a little pepper.

 4 When all the cauliflower is fried, add olives and fresh herbs, toss gently, then scatter with remaining parmesan.
 Serve immediately.

-See the full menu here: Autumn Feast Roasted Onions, Fried Cauliflower with Olives & Herbs, Potato & Eggplant Moussaka and Apple & Blackberry Pie
+See a full menu here: Autumn Feast Roasted Onions, Fried Cauliflower with Olives & Herbs, Potato & Eggplant Moussaka and Apple & Blackberry Pie